google-deepmind/mujoco/doc/programming.rst

 GLFW library, and renders the simulation state in it.
 There is built-in help, simulation statistics, profiler, sensor data plots.
 The model file can be specified as a command-line argument, or loaded at runtime using drag-and-drop functionality.
 As of MuJoCo 2.0, this code sample uses the native UI to render various controls, and provides an illustration of how the new UI framework is intended to be used.
+Below is a screen-capture of ``simulate`` in action:

+..  youtube:: 0ORsj_E17B0
+    :align: center

 Interaction is done with the mouse; see the built-in help for summary of available commands.
 Briefly, an object is selected by left-double-click.
 The user can then apply forces and torques on the selected object by holding Ctrl and